WHAT IS HOSPICE CARE?

 WHERE IS HOSPICE CARE PROVIDED?

-Hospice of North Iowa provides care in a patients' or caregivers' home, nursing homes, assisted living facilities and other long-term care facilities.
-When people require care for acute symptoms that cannot be managed elsewhere, Hospice of North Iowa also offers inpatient care through our Muse Norris Inpatient Unit in Mason City or in hospitals in the 10-county service area.
+Hospice care may be provided in the home, nursing home, hospital, assisted living unit or residential facility.
+Hospice provides care to the patient wherever the patient is staying and continues providing care if the patient is transferred from one location to another.
+When patients require care for acute symptoms that cannot be managed elsewhere, Hospice of North Iowa also offers inpatient care through our Muse Norris Inpatient Unit in Mason City or in hospitals in the 10-county service area.

 WHO PROVIDES CARE?